Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-dump-restore.md

 ---
-title: How to dump and restore my MySQL database on Scalingo
+title: How to dump and restore my Scalingo for MySQL® database
 nav: Dump and Restore
 modified_at: 2023-07-26 00:00:00
 tags: databases mysql tunnel